Preconditioned normal equations for solving discretised partial differential equations: Abstract

 \section{Abstract}

-This paper explores preconditioning the normal equation for non-symmetric square linear systems arising from PDE discretization, focusing on methods like CGNE and LSQR.
-The concept of {``normal''} preconditioning is introduced and a strategy to construct preconditioners studying the associated ``normal'' PDE is presented.
-Numerical experiments on convection-diffusion problems demonstrate the effectiveness of this approach in achieving fast and stable convergence.
+This paper explores preconditioning the normal equation for non-symmetric square linear systems arising from PDE discretization, focusing on methods like CGNR and LSQR.
+The concept of {``normal''} preconditioning is introduced, and a strategy to construct preconditioners studying the associated ``normal'' PDE is presented.
+Numerical experiments on advection diffusion problems demonstrate the effectiveness of this approach in achieving fast and stable convergence.

 \begin{MSCcodes} 65F08, 65N22, 65H10, 65N30, 65N06, 65N55 \end{MSCcodes}